ayushhagarwal/TO-DO-List-Application/README.md

 * Bootstrap 3

 #### Implementation
 You can host this on any static web hosting platform such as Netlify or as a Github page.
+Also for running it locally just clone the repo and open the index.html file in your system's browser.